 Sequencing your cadence is very crucial to your success.
 For example, to turn a lead into a customer, businesses need to employ an effective cadence that gradually increases in intensity to turn a lead into a customer.
 By doing so, you can convert more leads into customers.

-Automation, when used wisely, can be a great way to improve efficiency.
+When used wisely, automation can be a great way to improve efficiency.
 However, people generally don’t like receiving automated messages, so ensuring your automation allows for as much personalization as possible is essential.

-For example, you can consider automating follow-up emails after an initial LinkedIn request.
+For example, you can automate follow-up emails after an initial LinkedIn request.
 This way, you can ensure you’re staying in touch without being intrusive.
 Again, try using automation in a way that won’t turn people off.

-The sales cadence is a process of stages designed to nurture the lead, build relationships, and close the sale.
+The sales cadence is designed to nurture the lead, build relationships, and close the sale.
 To be successful, salespeople need to measure key performance indicators at each stage of the sales cadence.

 This offers insight into potential areas of weakness and success.
 In addition, you can ensure that your sales cadence runs smoothly and efficiently by constantly monitoring your performance indicators.